Newton Rigg Review Frequently Asked Questions (FAQs)

 Courses currently provided include agriculture, gamekeeping, animal and equine management, forestry, horticulture and agricultural engineering.
 The campus also offers general further education courses such as uniformed public services, sport, hairdressing and beauty therapy, childhood studies and health and social care.

-Are courses continuing at Newton Rigg next year?
+Are courses continuing at Newton Rigg this academic year 2020/21?

-Yes, courses are continuing for the next academic year 2020/21 as planned.
+Yes, courses are continuing for this academic year 2020/21 as planned.

 When will Newton Rigg close?